 Master pages in ASP.NET MVC are very similar to master pages in Web Forms.
 We can define content placeholders, place common markup in our view, and enforce a site-wide layout.
 In ASP.NET MVC, our master page now inherits from System.Web.Mvc.ViewMasterPage.
 This new base class gives us access to the same helper classes and model as our view, including:

-AjaxHelper (in the Ajax property)
+(in the Ajax property)

 HtmlHelper (in the Html property)